PoonAthitS/PoonAthitS/README.md

 <summary>More about me:</summary>

   - 🔭 I’m currently applying for a job in Data/Business Analytics, Business Intelligence.
 If you are looking for a team player who is detail-oriented and hard-working, need to look no further.
-  - 🌱 I’m currently learning: ML with Python
   - 📫 How to reach me: [LinkedIn Profile.](https://www.linkedin.com/in/athit-srimachand/)
   - 😄 Pronouns: he/him
   - ⚡ Fun fact: I'm a mountaineer!
+  - 🌱 My mountaineering webpage: [Pantip Profile](https://pantip.com/profile/4487541#topics) (Sorry that it is still in Thai)
 </details>

 ## Skills and Experience